Sunday, October 7, 2012

 Saturday, August 25, 2012

-More recently, God has been displeased with the Republican party and His displeasure is clearly visible in the brooding tropical storm which is threatening the party's convention.
+More recently, God has been displeased with the Republican party, and His displeasure is clearly visible in the brooding tropical storm which is threatening the party's convention.
 Luckily, though, it turns out that the issue is "not so serious" this time.
 God is really just displeased with a bill that was introduced in the House Agriculture Committee by Chairman Frank Lucas that would boost insurance coverage for farmers following this summer's drought.
 "Those guys are all rich as hell," God said.
 "I sent the drought on them to send a message about planting more different kinds of crops - don't just do corn and soybeans and a little wheat.
 'Where'd all my old favorite crops go," I was trying to say.
 And now they're off crying for more money."

 If Congressman Lucas revises his proposal and asks for 15% less reimbursement for farmers, God said that he'd likely direct the storm away from Tampa and maybe just let it fizzle out in the Gulf of Mexico entirely.